Using the Ingestion API to add content to an index

 Authentication

-You cannot use an access token to authenticate calls to the Ingestion API.
+You can't use an access token to authenticate calls to the Ingestion API.

 When you send requests to the Ingestion API, there are two types of mandatory parameters: